Construction industry guide 45 min - Instant certificate

 Find your city

-Every major Irish city has its own dedicated Asbestos Awareness Course page - same CAR 2006 compliant training, tuned to your local workforce.
+Every major Irish city has its own dedicated Asbestos Awareness Course page - the same accredited training, tuned to your local workforce.